goessner/microjam/docs/installationGuide.md

 </figure>

 > ### Explanation
 > While having saved these two `*.md` documents for the first time, their corresponding `*.html` documents were created and also their *front matter metadata* have been extracted, slightly extended and appended to the list of the pages metadata in `pages.json`.
-Please note, that `μjam` will update metadata during consecutive files storages and even remove them together with the `*.html` files, when you delete a markdown file manually from the file system.
+Please note, that `μJam` will update metadata during consecutive files storages and even remove them together with the `*.html` files, when you delete a markdown file manually from the file system.
 >
 > You also might have noticed that we mixed LaTeX math and SVG markup into our markdown text of file `two.md` (Fig. 8).